dragonflyoss/nydus/docs/tutorial.md

 - A `nydusify` tool to convert an OCI format container image into a nydus format container image.
 - A `nydus-image` tool to convert an unpacked container image into a nydus format image.
 - A `nydusd` daemon to parse a nydus format image and expose a FUSE mountpoint for containers to access. `nydusd` can also work as a virtiofs backend, therefore, guest is capable of accessing files in the host.
+- A `containerd-nydus-grpc` daemon provides a containerd remote snapshotter plugin, allows to run nydus image in containerd.

 ### What will this tutorial teach me?